seviet/landingpage/vsphere/PCF-NSX-Cookbook.md

   2. Assign ‘Internal’ Interface IP Address Space to the Edge Gateway.
     *	192.168.10.0/26 = PCF Deployment Network (Logical Switch or Port Group)
     *	192.168.20.0/22 = Deployment Network for Elastic Runtime Tile (ERT)
-    *	192.168.24.0/22 = Services Network for all Tiles besides ERT
+    *	192.168.24.0/22 = CF Tiles Network for all Tiles besides ERT
+		* 192.168.28.0/22 = Dynamic Services network for BOSH Director-managed service tiles
   3. Enable load balancer function
   4. Enable firewall

 ### Firewall Configuration

-This step will populate the NSX Edge internal firewall with rules to protect a PCF installation and provide granular control on what can be accessed within a PCF installation.
-For example, this can be used to allow or deny another PCF installation behind a different NSX Edge to access apps published within the installation you are protecting.
+This step will populate the NSX Edge internal firewall with rules to protect a PCF installation.
+They provide granular control on what can be accessed within a PCF installation.
+For example, this can be used to allow or deny another PCF installation behind a different NSX Edge access to apps published within the installation you are protecting.

-  : This step is not required for the installation to function properly as long as the firewall feature is disabled or set to “Allow All”.
+This step is not required for the installation to function properly when the firewall feature is disabled or set to “Allow All”.

   _Navigate to Edge -> Manage –> Firewall & set the following …_

   |  Name |  Source |  Destination | Service  |  Action |
   |---|---|---|---|---|